stepbrobd/consistency-z3/readme.md

 ## Meeting notes

+### 2025-05-12

+- a list of relevant papers
+- failure/counter examples

 ### 2025-05-07

-- making the application examples (shopping, movie, xc) to be more concrete, as in:
+- making the application examples (shopping, movie, xc) to be more concrete, as
+  in:
   - each node/edge, what needs/provs mean (in table, see the whiteboard)
   - explain the differences between using different set of symbols vs. using different instantiation of operations
     - movie example - divide by operations (different instantiation), similar to XCY
     - XC example - divide by symbols (as in each symbol is different objects in storage system)
 - come up with a "principle" of how to model applications (when and why using symbol, differnet symbol, vs diferent instantiation of operations)

 ### 2025-04-18